Geologists Question 'Evidence Of Ancient Life' in 3.7 Billion-Year-Old Rocks

 "Basically they did not look at the same rocks — and the details matter," Bennett told NPR in an email.
 In her view, the rocks in the current study are a "poor-cousin equivalent to the rocks of our original study" and the new analysis "was not conducted with care."

-But Allwood rejects those assertions, noting that she sampled rock within one meter of the original sampling site.
+But Allwood rejects those assertions, noting that she sampled rock within 1 meter of the original sampling site.

 She also points out that Nutman recently maintained that Allwood's group had indeed sampled the well-preserved material — because he had complained that too much of "the key outcrop" had been taken by other researchers and wasted.
-Allwood says that her team collected their samples carefully and with the permission and guidance of Greenland's ministry of mineral resources.
+Allwood says that her team collected their samples carefully and with the permission and guidance of Greenland's Ministry of Mineral Resources.
 She hopes to return next year with additional colleagues.

-"I have a hard time imagining that anyone who sees those rocks is going to be able to argue that structural deformation isn't at least a strong possibility for why those rocks look the way that they do," says Hurowitz.
-"I hope that people will look at this and say, 'Well, this is science doing what is supposed to do.'
+"I have a hard time imagining that anyone who sees those rocks is going to be able to argue that structural deformation isn't at least a strong possibility for why those rocks look the way that they do," Hurowitz says.
+"I hope that people will look at this and say, 'Well, this is science doing what it is supposed to do.'
 We're supposed to test people's hypotheses and see if they hold up under scrutiny."

-Mark van Zuilen, at the Institut de Physique du Globe de Paris in France, wrote a commentary on this new work.
+Mark van Zuilen, at the Institut de Physique du Globe de Paris, wrote a commentary on this new work.
 He was not a member of either research team and points out that the rocky outcrop in Greenland "has not been discovered for long, and few researchers have studied this rock in relation to its geological surroundings."

 Van Zuilen says more research could lead to a better understanding of all the forces that shaped it.